francis2/api/csharp/services-api/docs/OrdersApi.md

-Returns all entities of Order type related to Account type
+Retrieves all entities of Order type related to Account entity

 ### Example
 ```csharp